 One of his key roles was supporting the candidate when controversies erupted: he defended Mr Trump when he appeared to suggest people take arms against then presidential rival Hillary Clinton, and stood up for Mr Trump's son, Donald Trump Jr, over comments he made comparing refugees to Skittles.

 He did go against Mr Trump's long-held view that former president Barack Obama was not born in the United States (days later, Mr Trump said he too had changed his mind on this issue).

 When governor, he sparked a public outcry after signing the Religious Freedom Restoration Act into law.

 Critics argued the law discriminates against the LGBT community by allowing businesses to refuse service over religious beliefs.

 Under national pressure, he later signed an amendment stating businesses could not discriminate against gay people, drawing criticism from conservatives who said they felt betrayed by the revision.

-Mr Pence, an evangelical Christian and father of three, also signed into law one of the strictest abortion laws in the country in March.
+Mr Pence, an evangelical Christian and father of three, also signed into law one of the strictest abortion laws in the country as governor.

 In 2012, the then-congressman likened the Supreme Court's ruling upholding the Affordable Health Care Act to the 9/11 terrorist attacks in a closed-door House Republican meeting.